Skip to main content

 What are child abuse and neglect?

-Child abuse is the mistreatment of a child under the age of 18 by:
+Child abuse is the mistreatment of a child under the age of 18 by

-- A parent or their romantic partner.
+• A parent or their romantic partner.

-- An immediate relative or someone living in their home.
+• An immediate relative or someone living in their home.

-- A caretaker such as a babysitter or daycare worker.
+• A caretaker such as a babysitter or daycare worker.

-- Any person responsible for the child’s welfare, such as a health care provider, educator, coach or youth program volunteer.
+• Any person responsible for the child’s welfare, such as a health care provider, educator, coach or youth program volunteer.

 Neglect is the failure of a parent or caretaker to meet “minimal parenting” standards for providing adequate supervision, food, clothing, medical care, shelter or other basic needs.

-The above list is not exhaustive; for a comprehensive list of all mandated reporters, see the Abused and Neglected Child Reporting Act.
+For a comprehensive list of all mandated reporters, see the Abused and Neglected Child Reporting Act.

-In an effort to assist mandated reporters understand their critical role in protecting children by recognizing and reporting child abuse, DCFS administers an online training course entitled Recognizing and Reporting Child Abuse: Training for Mandated Reporters, available 24 hours a day, seven days a week.
+To assist mandated reporters understand their critical role in protecting children by recognizing and reporting child abuse, DCFS administers an online training course entitled Recognizing and Reporting Child Abuse: Training for Mandated Reporters, available 24 hours a day, seven days a week.

 State law protects the confidentiality of all reporters, and your name is never disclosed.
-You may still choose to make a report anonymously, but the inability of investigators to follow-up with you to obtain additional information may impede our investigation and the child’s safety.
+You may still choose to make a report anonymously, but the inability of investigators to follow up with you to obtain additional information may impede our investigation and the child’s safety.
 The law protects you from civil liability for any call made in good faith.

 Unfortunately, as much as 70% of child abuse goes unreported; and a child tells an average of seven adults that they are being abused or neglected before a report is made.
 Every delay in reporting suspected abuse or neglect increases the likelihood that abuse will become more serious, or even deadly, and that the perpetrator will abuse additional children.
 By trusting your own senses, common sense and instincts, and calling the hotline whenever you suspect a child has been harmed or is at risk of harm, you can ensure a child is safe and that her family is getting the help they need.